Keyboard shortcuts

 The ComponentRegistry is a Resource that will store metadata about which components should be replicated and how.
 It can also contain additional metadata for each component, such as prediction or interpolation settings. lightyear provides helper functions on the App to register components to the ComponentRegistry.

-Let's define our components protocol:
+Let's define our component protocol:

 #![allow(unused)]